Pushing and managing container images on your Amazon Lightsail container services

 When you create a deployment in your Amazon Lightsail container service, you must specify a source container image for each container entry.
 You can use images from a public registry, such as Amazon ECR Public Gallery, or you can use images that you create on your local machine.
 In this guide, we show you how to push container images from your local machine to your Lightsail container service.
-For more information about creating container images, see Creating container images for your Amazon Lightsail container services.
+For more information about creating container images, see Create container service images.

 Contents